visgl/deck.gl/docs/custom-layers.md

 Technical Note: The default picking implementation uses picking colors.
-The layer is rendered with a special uniform set to 1, which causes it to render into a off-screen framebuffer using `pickingColor` or `instancePickingColor` attributes instead of using its normal color calculation.
+The layer is rendered with a special uniform set to 1, which causes it to render into a off-screen frame buffer using `pickingColor` or `instancePickingColor` attributes instead of using its normal color calculation.

 See [`Layer.encodePickingColor`](/docs/custom-layers.md#layerencodepickingcolorindex--number).

 ## Defining your vertex attributes.

-See the separate article on Attribute Managemement.
+See the separate article on Attribute Management.

 Some questions to ask yourself.
 - Will you support altitude?